Visitor center

-A visitor center or centre (see American and British English spelling differences), visitor information center or tourist information centre is a physical location that provides information to tourists.
+A visitor center, visitor information center or tourist information center is a physical location that provides information to tourists.

 Types

-A visitor center may be a Civic center at a specific attraction or place of interest, such as a landmark, national park, national forest, or state park, providing information (such as trail maps, and about camp sites, staff contact, restrooms, etc.) and in-depth educational exhibits and artifact displays (for example, about natural or cultural history).
+A visitor center may be a civic center at a specific attraction or place of interest, such as a landmark, national park, national forest, or state park, providing information (such as trail maps, and about camp sites, staff contact, restrooms, etc.) and in-depth educational exhibits and artifact displays (for example, about natural or cultural history).
 Often a film or other media display is used.
 If the site has permit requirements or guided tours, the visitor center is often the place where these are coordinated.

 A tourist information center provides visitors with information on the area's attractions, lodgings, maps, and other items relevant to tourism.
 These are often operated at the airport or other port of entry, by the local government or chamber of commerce.
 Some are called information centers.